ProteinsWebTeam/interpro7-api/docs/README.md

 ### End point blocks
 Endpoint blocks are the most important aspect of the query.
 An endpoint block can be composed of up to 3 parts: an endpoint data type (e.g., entry), a source database (e.g., InterPro) and a unique identifier (e.g., IPR00009).
 The endpoint type is mandatory, while the other two parts are optional.

 The presence of the different parts of the main block define the filter and determine the type of response returned by the API.
-The following rules determine the type response:
+The following rules define the type of the response:
-• A query that only contains the endpoint type will return a list of aggregated values giving the total counts of all the unique entities, grouped by each data source of that type.
+• A query defining only an endpoint type returns a list of aggregated values giving the total counts of all the unique entities, grouped by each data source of that type.
 For example, a query ‘/protein’ will return a JSON object with the number of proteins in UniProtKB, including the reviewed and unreviewed sections.
-• When the query includes a data source, the response is a paginated list of the entities that belong to that source, including some basic information.
+• When a query includes a data source, the response is a paginated list of the entities from the source, including some basic information.
 For example, the entities returned by the query ‘/structure/pdb’ include the name, accession and experiment type for each PDB structure.
-• If an accession block is part of the request, the response contains more detailed information about the requested entity.
-For example, the API response to the query ‘protein/UniProt/P50876’ will be a JSON object containing all the available information for that protein that has been imported into InterPro, including its sequence, description, etc.
+• If an accession is included in the request, the response contains more detailed information about the requested entity.
+For example, the API response to the query ‘protein/UniProt/P50876’ is a JSON object containing all the available information for that protein that has been imported into InterPro, including its sequence, description, etc.

 The following table shows some examples of end point blocks and how the components determine the response type.